wolfmanstout/dragonfly/README.md

 [install the Python headers](https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory) if `Python.h` cannot be found.

+Next, clone [Aenea](https://github.com/dictation-toolbox/aenea) and add the `client` directory to your PYTHONPATH.
+Configure aenea.json in your grammar directory per the Aenea readme.
+To use native Windows dragonfly contexts and actions, set platform to "native".
+To use with an Aenea server (e.g. on Linux), set platform to "proxy" and configure and run the server.
+If the default aenea.json location doesn't work (e.g. on Linux or Mac), set STARTING_PROJECT_ROOT in `client/aenea/config.py` appropriately.

 You'll then need to copy the *dragonfly_cloud_loader.py* script from *dragonfly/examples* into the folder containing your grammar modules and run it using: